true

 The Internal Revenue Code also includes provisions that allow you to get your tax refund a bit sooner if you’re caught in a natural disaster and want to claim a casualty loss deduction on your return.
 This rule isn’t unique to Missouri’s December storms, although you do have to live in a federally declared disaster area to qualify.

 The IRS allows you to immediately file an amended return for the year prior to the one in which the disaster and your loss occurred.
-You won’t have to wait until the current year’s end to claim a refund if your casualty loss deduction creates a refund; it’s money you can use to help rebuild.
+By doing this, you won’t have to wait until the current year’s end to claim a refund if your casualty loss deduction creates a refund; it’s money you can use to help rebuild.